stellar/awesome-stellar/README.md

     - [Stellar Parallel Catchup](https://github.com/astroband/stellar-parallel-catchup) - Catchup Stellar node history in background.

 ## Developer Educational Resources
+- [Stellar Quest](https://quest.stellar.org) - learn Stellar, win prizes!

 - [Developer Guides and Concepts](https://www.stellar.org/developers/guides/) - These guides are designed to help you learn more about the technical aspects of integrating Stellar into your application or service.
       - [How and Why to Complete Your Stellar.toml](https://www.stellar.org/developers/guides/walkthroughs/how-to-complete-stellar-toml.html)
       - [How to Connect Your Anchor Service to Stellar Wallets](https://www.stellar.org/developers/guides/walkthroughs/connect-to-wallets.html)
       - [Creating Custom Assets on Stellar](https://www.stellar.org/developers/guides/walkthroughs/custom-assets.html)